kowasaur/KOI-N/README.md

 - Backup button that download or opens the folder to database.sqlite
 - Maybe make a dashboard thing that shows the performance of all your cryptos using https://www.coingecko.com/en/widgets/coin_price_chart_widget
 - https://www.coingecko.com/en/widgets/
+- Add Binance Support, although this will be [difficult](https://dev.binance.vision/t/fetch-all-account-orders/279/8)

 ### Miscellaneous
 - Make `database.sqlite` in AppData or something and create the file if it doesn't exist